AUSTRALIAN CLASSIC RIFLE STOCKS

 And Important Notices

 I am interested in your product.
 What are the advantages?
 Australian Classic Rifle Stocks is dedicated to the customer getting a premier quality machined walnut stock, with improved classic design and handling features.
-You can deal direct with an actual stock maker with over 15 years of full-time experience.
+You deal direct with an actual stock maker with over 15 years of full-time experience.

 Why does this business exist?
 Demand for my custom stocks quickly out-stripped my ability to make enough of them.
 Other stock makers also asked that I machine their blanks for them, even making patterns for them.
 An excess of walnut blanks, a "library" of custom patterns, and quality machining led to me being asked to machine stocks for others, starting 15 years ago (time of writing 2020).
+Currently (Nov 2022) ACRS does not accept orders for machined stocks, and any production of machined stocks sets are advertised for sale.

 What is left for me to do on a machined stock?
 The stock still needs final hand fitting to be done to the action inlet, which needs requisite skills, or the will to learn them.
 Stocks are generally machined with +0.025" extra wood on the outside, and slightly tight on the inlet.
 After fitting your metalwork, detail shaping, fitting of stock furniture, final sanding, finishing and checkering are required.
 A quality machined stock does not preclude ability required in fitting and finishing - but it makes a quality job much more easily.
 I do not offer "drop in fit" inlets.
 I focus on supplying customers who seek to work at the more demanding levels required to obtain a quality final result - and who appreciate options in style and fitting dimensions.
 My Blog entry of 15 May 2021 discusses this further.